Economy of Ancient Greece: Markets, Property, Mining

 Female baker

-After the Persian Wars, the city-states of Greece produced a government and culture organized and wealthy enough to allow the development of a private citizenship and with this a fledling capitalist society.
+After the Persian Wars, the city-states of Greece produced a government and culture organized and wealthy enough to allow the development of a private citizenship and with this a fledgling capitalist society.
 Wealth became separated from state ownership allowing individuals, some of whom became powerful oligarchs, to accumulate property and assets.
 Many loans were recorded on documents from the classical age but few of them were banks.
 The annual interest rate typically was around 12 percent.
 [Source: Wikipedia]

 The ancient Greeks city of Aphrodisias boasted three supermarkets with set prices.
 To keep the economy stable sometimes the currency was devalued and wage and price controls were implemented.
 Yet, the French historian Fernand Braudel "observed that the Alexandrians had enough technical knowledge to start an industrial revolution but lacked the economic incentive to create labor-saving machinery because they relied on slaves."